methodicalcloud/methodicalcloud-site/content/blog/why-i-still-use-obsidian-for-thinking.md

 Obsidian isn't my second brain.
 It's my **external translator**.

 It helps me go from abstract to actionable, from intuition to alignment.
-And that's not just valuable for me—it's critical for anyone working with me.
+And that's not just valuable for me, it's critical for anyone working with me.

 > **Thinking isn't the hard part.
 Making that thinking useful to others is.**